peterkyle01/JWTSpringApp/README.md

 3. Make sure you have [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) installed.

 4. Run `docker-compose up` in the terminal.
-This will create mysql database and phpMyAdmin.
+This will create a postgres database with users_db.

 5. While still in the terminal , run `./mvnw spring-boot:run`